 SWFsEUROPE: Legitimacy, Financialization, and Varieties of Capitalism: Understanding Sovereign Wealth Funds in Europe

 The number and size of SWFs has grown substantially in the last decade, leading to an unsettled debate regarding their legitimacy in the global political economy, particularly as many originate from the Global South and from illiberal political economies (e.g. China).
-By analysing the behavior of SWFs, their interaction with different stakeholders at home and abroad, and how they are legitimised as financial actors in the global political economy, this study will provide new critical insights into the contemporary relationship between the state and the market.
+By analysing the behaviour of SWFs, their interaction with different stakeholders at home and abroad, and how they are legitimised as financial actors in the global political economy, this study provided new critical insights into the contemporary relationship between the state and the market.

 PhD candidate | Project | Supervisor |